Whether you’re thinking about getting a cat yourself or not, you’ve probably come across the wonderful calico at some point. Who hasn’t?

 Can calico cats be male?

-Although this is very rare, male calico cats do exist.
-They most likely have a chromosomal abnormality of two X chromosomes and one Y chromosome.
+Though it is very rare, male calico cats do exist.
+Male calico cats are most likely to have a chromosomal abnormality that gives them two X chromosomes and one Y chromosome (XXY).

 How long do calico cats live?